 Provisional admission to University of Michigan-Dearborn undergraduate degree programs is possible for qualified students.
 If a student has met the academic admission requirements but not the English proficiency requirement, the University of Michigan-Dearborn will allow students to enroll in the English Language Proficiency Program for intensive English studies while granting provisional admission status.
 For information about the additional steps needed to apply to an undergraduate academic program, please see https://www.umd.umich.edu/io_international-undergrad-adm/.

-Provisionally admitted students needing additional English training will be referred to the ELPP from the Office of Admissiona and Orientation and do not have to fill out an ELPP application.
+Provisionally admitted students needing additional English training will be referred to the ELPP from the Office of Admissions and Orientation.

 To be admitted to the ELPP, students who have not been provisionally admitted to an undergraduate program at the University of Michigan-Dearborn must meet the following criteria: